amaln06/Bykea-Ride-Testing/README.md

 (Does not crash the system but affects business logic and validation integrity)
 Priority: High
 (Core ride booking flow is impacted and may lead to incorrect bookings)

+## Conclusion
+This testing activity ensures that the Ride Booking Module is analyzed under different scenarios to detect functional inconsistencies and improve overall system quality.
+Further end-to-end testing is recommended for complete system validation.

+##### Note: Screenshots of test execution and bug reproduction are attached in the repository under relevant test cases.